Douglas railway station: Entrances

 The main entrance to the station is via a grand archway at the junction of Peel Road and Athol Street.
 This has two gilt-topped turrets and clock tower, between which are a set of steps descending to the station.
 These gates are usually closed, but there is a smaller gate on the left side of the structure which provides pedestrian access from Athol Street and the financial district.
 A second entrance at the bottom of the hill from North Quay provides level/vehicular access to the station.

-Main Buildings
+Main buildings

 Entering down the Peel Road steps, the visitor is faced with two large Ruabon brick buildings.
 The building ahead of the visitor, which is now used as the Customs House, was constructed as the railway's administrative offices in 1887, and also accommodated, on the ground floor, the Ladies' Waiting Room and lavatory, a licensed refreshment room, and bar.
-The building to the visitor's right is main station building which originally housed the booking hall, ticket office, parcels office, porters' room, stationmaster's office, to provide storage for millions of card tickets and railway records.
+The building to the right is the main station building which originally housed the booking hall, ticket office, parcels office, porters' room, stationmaster's office, to provide storage for millions of card tickets and railway records.
 This building was designed in 1888, but not constructed until 1891/2, following the abandonment of plans for a steam railway from Douglas, via Quarter Bridge to Onchan and Laxey.
 The present iron and glass canopy across the front of the building was added in 1909.